What is a midwife and how can they help me?

 The endorsement for midwives is to prescribe scheduled medicines.

-An eligible midwife must meeting the following requirements of the registration standard:
+An eligible midwife must meet the following requirements of the registration standard:

 - Currency across all areas of midwifery care